jssql1234/docs-sqlpay/docs/miscellaneous/epf/overview.md

 ---
 sidebar_position: 1
-title: EPF
+title: Overview
-description: A brief explanation of Employees' Provident Funds (EPF)
+description: EPF Overview
-slug: /miscellaneous/epf
+slug: /miscellaneous/epf/overview
 tags: ["SQL Payroll", "EPF"]
 ---

-## WHAT IS EPF (KWSP)?
+## What is EPF (KWSP)?

 - A portion of an employee’s salary and employer’s contribution on behalf of every worker.
 - Every company is required to contribute EPF to their staff